 You may qualify for ABI or ABI LTC waiver services if you:

 - Have an acquired brain injury.
 There are exclusions.
 Read section seven of the ABI regulation or ABI LTC regulation for the list.

 - Meet the requirements for residence in a nursing facility.
 These are defined in Kentucky Administrative Regulation 907 KAR 1:022.

 - Are expected to benefit from waiver services

 - Meet the financial qualifications for Medicaid.
 There are special financial qualifications applied to the ABI and ABI LTC waiver programs.
 Read the Medicaid Waiver Services Fact Sheet for details.

-If you are interested in applying for ABI or ABI LTC services or want to apply on someone's behalf, you can complete an application online using the benefind Self Service Portal or in-person at an Aging and Disability Resource Center or a Community Mental Health Center or Area Agency on Aging.
+Once you are ready to apply for ABI or ABI LTC waiver services, you can complete your application online using the benefind Self-Service portal or in-person at an Aging and Disability Resource Center or a Community Mental Health Center.

 Currently, there is a waiting list of ABI LTC services and supports.
 To be added to the ABI LTC waiting list, individuals must submit a completed, physician signed MAP-10 form and medical documentation of a brain injury.
 DMS will review these documents and place the individual on the list by the date the documents are received.
 Individuals can request an emergency status consideration.
 An Emergency Review Committee will review the request and, if approved, the individual is moved to the end of the Emergency Status List.